-13.2 Counseling Services
+Counseling Services

 Faculty and administration work in conjunction with students to foster an atmosphere conducive to academic success and personal growth.
-Periodically, students may desire assistance with the responsibilities of university, work, relationships, and other possible stresses.
-NUNM provides professional counseling services free of cost to enrolled students.
-If students desire to seek professional counseling outside of NUNM, the Counseling Center staff can assist in facilitating a referral.
-To schedule an appointment with the Counseling Center, please call the appointment line at 503.552.1780.
+Periodically, students may desire assistance with the responsibilities of university, work, relationships and other possible stressors.
+NUNM provides professional counseling services free of cost to enrolled students through WellConnect, a third party provider.
+If students desire to seek professional counseling outside of NUNM, student can visit WellConnectforyou.com and use school code, NUNM, to request an appointment.
+Coordination of WellConnect is governed by the dean of students.
+Please direct questions or concerns to rallen@nunm.edu.